 The VCU School of Dentistry’s White Coat Ceremony symbolizes dental and dental hygiene students’ entrance into the health-care profession of dentistry and marks their transition from the study of preclinical to clinical health sciences.

-This year's ceremony will take place Friday, March 1 from 2 - 4 p.m. at the Greater Richmond Convention Center in Ballroom 21a.
+This year's ceremony will take place Friday, February 28 from 2 - 4 p.m. at the Richmond Marriott Downtown.
 Light refreshments will be served after the ceremony.
+Valet parking will be available that day ranging from $15 to $30 depending on length of stay.

 Each member in the D.D.S.
-Class of 2021 and Dental Hygiene Class of 2020 will receive 5 tickets for invited friends and family to join them in this important celebration.
-Students do not need a ticket to enter.
+Class of 2022 and Dental Hygiene Class of 2021 will receive 5 tickets for invited friends and family to join them in celebrating this important event.
+Students participating in the ceremony do not need a ticket to enter.

 Students should arrive no later than 1:15 p.m. with their white coats pressed and ready for presentation.
-Upon arrival at the Convention Center, proceed to the Governor's Room which is located just outside the Ballroom.
-Dress code for the men - dress shirt and tie, for the ladies - nice dress or sweater/blouse and dress slacks.
+Students should enter the hotel from the fifth street entrance.
+Upon arrival, proceed to the Salon G which is located next to the Ballroom.
+Dress code for the men - dress shirt and tie with dress slacks, for the ladies - nice dress or sweater/blouse and dress slacks.

-Guests should proceed to Ballroom 21a to locate seating.
+Guests should proceed to the Grand Ballroom to locate seating.
 Based on seating capacity and fire safety regulations, all invited guests must have a ticket to enter the Ballroom.

 I, as a member of the dental profession, will keep this pledge and these stipulations.